warner/lothar-blog/drafts/Testing-SPAKE2-Interoperability/Testing-SPAKE2-Interoperability.md

   way, with a seed of ``S``, and is used for blinding/unblinding in both directions (where SPAKE2 says "N", replace it with S, and where SPAKE2 says "M", also replace it with S).
+* What draft-irtf-crfg-spake2-03 does: find the OID for the curve, generate an infinite series of bytes (start with SHA256("$OID point generation seed (M)") for that OID to get the first 32 bytes, then SHA256(first 32 bytes) to get the second 32 bytes, repeat), slice into encoded-element lengths, clamp bits as necessary, interpret as point, if that fails repeat with the next slice.
+Do the same with "(N)".

 ### Element Representation and Parsing (Encode/Decode)